 DigiCert offers PKI solutions to help manufacturers conform to the IoT Cybersecurity Improvement Act.
-DigiCert® IoT Device Manager and DigiCert® Secure Software Manager help manufacturers meet these guidelines developed by NIST through device identity and authentication, confidentiality and integrity.
+DigiCert® IoT Trust Manager and DigiCert® Software Trust Manager help manufacturers meet these guidelines developed by NIST through device identity and authentication, confidentiality and integrity.

 Both managers reside on DigiCert ONE™, a PKI platform built on a modern, cloud-native, container-based architecture, which is easy to stand up and highly scalable, with multiple deployment options, such as in cloud, on-prem, hybrid or air-gapped.